 User groups.
 If you discover that the information you need to gain comes up again and again and that it is worth your time to invest in getting an even deeper knowledge of it then give serious consideration to User groups.
 User groups are groups of people and organizations that gather around a specific theme.
 This could be a technology (Cisco user groups, Java development user groups, etc.) or they could be around a Methodology (Six Sigma, PMI, Agile development, etc.), or they could be around specific business verticals (Retail management, Manufacturing, Finance, etc.).
 Regardless of the reason for these folks to get together the unifying theme is interest in a topic.
 What better group to learn from?

 These are just three of many, many ways to pick up knowledge in our industry.
 Periodicals, books, websites and many others deserve mention.
-You may also want to check out our article on How to Read an Industry Publication.
-This will also give you additional insight on how to improve your knowledge and the productivity of your sales conversations.
+You may also want to check out our article on How to Read an Industry Publication as well as our blog on how to develop your business acumen.
+These will also give you additional insight on how to improve your knowledge of the IT staffing industry.
 We also suggest IT staffing sales reps read CIO.com.
 They provide excellent material for sales reps to learn from and improve business acumen.
-What sales tools do you use?
-How do you learn about new technologies in your space?
-I’d love to hear!
-Drop Dan and me a line and share with us.

 About Gerry Gadoury